-Royal Group Launches Comera Pay, A Comprehensive Range Of Digital Payment Solutions
+Royal Group launches Comera Pay, a comprehensive range of digital payment solutions

-Comera financial Holding Ltd., from the Royal Group of companies in Abu Dhabi, has launched Comera Pay, an all-inclusive suite of digital payment services in the UAE.
+(MENAFN- Novellus PR & Comms) Abu Dhabi, UAE: November 21, 2024: Comera Financial Holding Ltd., from the Royal Group of companies in Abu Dhabi, has launched Comera Pay, an all-inclusive suite of digital payment services in the UAE.
 Comera Pay brings effortless payment solutions to individuals and businesses through a single secure, user-friendly app, accessible anytime, anywhere.

 At the forefront of the UAE’s cashless economic vision, Comera Pay provides individuals with a range of services, from digital wallets and peer-to-peer (P2P) transfers to QR code payments, remittances, bill payments, mobile top-ups and virtual accounts.
 For business customers, Comera Pay will offer cutting-edge payment solutions, such as POS, payment gateway, QR code acceptance, multi-currency wallets, cross-border remittances, corporate expense management, and other merchant acquiring services.